How soon can the landlord evict me after court?

 How do I find out the date of the lockout?

-- Once the landlord filed the Alias Writ, call (215) 563-2133 or email ltofficer.evictions@gmail.com to find out if the lockout date is scheduled.
+- Once the landlord filed the Alias Writ of Possession, call the Landlord Tenant Officer at (215) 563-2133 or email ltofficer.evictions@gmail.com to find out the day and time of your eviction lockout.
+The date/time of the lockout should also be noted on the court docket.

 I was locked out.
 What do I do now?